November 10, 2017 (Updated: May 16, 2023)

 As you share content from others, make sure to tag them for better engagement and visibility.
 Followers of the author may end up seeing your post, which could boost your engagement and encourage discussion among people who have never interacted with your brand before.

 Every element of creating compelling and engaging content has a single purpose: to get the reader to read the next sentence, and the next one, and the next one after that.
-By creating more interesting content that speaks to your reader and helps them solve a problem or entertains them, you can improve engagement and draw more followers.
+By creating more interesting content that speaks to your reader and helps them solve a problem or entertains them, you can improve engagement and increase your following.